Dog Ankle Brace Hock Brace for Achilles

 Neo Sports Lab is specialized in dog’s leg support products, which include front leg, rear leg, knee, elbow, ankle, hip, and shoulder.
 By working with veterinarians, we have developed different types of leg braces to support dog’s leg at each area with different levels of support.
 Our dog leg braces are designed with care to provide the best support while comfortable to wear.

 Dog’s ankles are most vulnerable for injuries.
-We have developed 2 types of dog ankle braces including the ankle braces with no inserts and ankle braces with metal spring support.
+We have developed two types of dog ankle braces to protect dog’s ankles or tarsus including the non-rigid ankle braces and ankle braces with metal spring support.

 Braces for Dog Ankle Support

 Dog’s ankle, also known as a hock or tarsus, is the most injury-prone part of dog’s body.
-If your dog has a swollen back leg or you notice pain and an abnormal movement of the joint, it’s likely a hock or ankle injury.
+If your dog has a swollen back leg or you notice pain and an abnormal movement of the joint, it’s likely a hock, ankle or Achilles injury.
 Surgery is frequently required to correct the damaged cause and, whether your dog needs surgery or not, finding the best dog ankle brace for hock injuries is crucial to the long-term healing and mobility of dogs.

 Dog ankle braces are made of high quality spacer mesh material and soft padding, and so can be used by pets including cats in any environment.